devhub-az/devhub/readme.md

 coding standard and the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) autoloading standard.

-### StyleCI
+### PHP CS FIXER

 Don't worry if your code styling isn't perfect!
-StyleCI will automatically merge any style fixes into the DevHub repository after pull requests are merged.
+PHP CS FIXER will automatically merge any style fixes into the DevHub repository after pull requests are merged.
 This allows us to focus on the content of the contribution and not the code style.